Greater Los Angeles: Medical facilities

 Greater Los Angeles is one of the world's largest patient destinations.
 The Los Angeles Medical Services provide quality medical services and specialty care services to the populations served in compliance with local, state and federal regulations as well as human rights protection.

 Los Angeles and Orange counties have separate medical service department but both work jointly.
 Government and Private hospitals open normally Monday through Friday, excluding City Holidays but some speciality hospitals are open year-round.

-The main healthcare providers in the Los Angeles metropolitan area are Kaiser Permanente, Dignity Healthcare, and Providence Healthcare.
+The main healthcare providers in the Los Angeles metropolitan area are Kaiser Permanente, Cedars-Sinai Health System, UCLA Health, Dignity Healthcare, and Providence Healthcare.
 LA Care and Care1st are also the main providers for those in the metropolitan area that have Medi-Cal.